-In this process, the sperms are fused with multiple eggs which are collected from the woman in a test tube.
+- In-vitro fertilization (IVF): In this process, the sperms are fused with multiple eggs that are collected from the woman in a test tube.
 The eggs that fertilize are placed in the uterus for further process.

 It is also recommended to avoid taking testosterone or any other androgen drug.
 Usually, these drugs are consumed for weight training.

 There isn’t much to be done to prevent male infertility that is caused by genetic disorders.
 But, there are certain ways to avoid the problem to some extent which includes: